BeckettMorsch/QuizzicalFBLA/README.md

 - All of the code that is contained within QuizzicalFBLA is error free and can be run with no issues.
 - QuizzicalFBLA is entirely written in C# using the Xamarin Framework.
 - The navigation between pages is also error free and all of the buttons on the app take the user to the intended pages.
-- The QuizzicalFBLA app is compatible with Windows, Android, and IOS phones and tablets.
+- The QuizzicalFBLA app is compatible with Android/iOS phones and tablets.
 - The questions in the app all pertain to the topic FBLA